 When I thought about it, I realized my instructors are masters in the art of leveraging behavior.
 Everything about the process is set up to keep you coming back.

-My Taekwondo classes rely on four of the Twelve Determinants to leverage behavior:
+My Taekwondo classes rely on four of the Fourteen Determinants to leverage behavior:

 1) Rewards: Every four months there’s a belt test.
 If you go to class consistently, you are invited to take the test and get a fancy new belt.
 You even get stripes in between belts as little baby rewards.